axelerant/testimonials-widget/readme.txt

 * Adjustable animation speed
 * Archive Page URL and Testimonial Page URL are prevented from being the same or matching existing pages.
-* Auto-migration from pre-2.0.0 custom table to new Testimonials custom post type
 * Auto-suggest for category and tag options
 * Automatic linking of email and URL fields via source or company fields
 * Clickable widget titles